Onemanwolf/Moq_How_Session/How_Session/Moq.md

 > Note: Examine on of the Methods and Properties like Setup, Raise, SetupProperties.

-4. Lets create our first test using a mock of the `PremiumAccountNumberValidatorService` which implements the `IPremiumAccountValidator`
+4. Lets create our first test using a mock of the `PremiumAccountNumberValidatorService` which implements the `IPremiumAccountValidator` create the `mockValidator` then the system under test `sut` now pass in the `mockValidator`

+5. Now we add a `application` of the type `GameAccountApplication` and assign the Amount property to `100_000` to pass to the `sut.Evaluate(application)` method.

+6. Next we need a `decision` of the type `PremiumAccountApplicationDecision`

 ```C#
        [Fact]